devfile/registry/CONTRIBUTING.md

     - This will also validate the devfiles in this repository, making sure they conform to a minimum standard.
     - This step will also be run in the PR build for the repository.
+    - Run `.ci/build.sh offline` to package online resources into the image for offline / air gap environments.

 8) Open a pull request against this repository with a brief description of the change.